Call SelectQuote

 To apply for Medicare, contact your local Social Security Administration office.
 To find out if you’re eligible for Medicaid and to apply, contact your state’s Medicaid agency.

-At SelectQuote, we act as your advocate and help make sure you have access to all of your available options.
-We can compare all the Medicare options available in your area from the companies we represent in just minutes, and when it comes to Medicare, we can help make sure you’re receiving the benefits you deserve.
-There’s no obligation to enroll.
+At SelectQuote, we act as your advocate and help ensure you have access to all of your available options.
+We can compare all the Medicare options available in your area from the companies we represent in just minutes, and our licensed agents can help future-proof your coverage by ensuring your D-SNP and Medicaid carriers are properly aligned.
+When it comes to Medicare, we can help make sure you’re receiving the benefits you deserve, finding the right coverage for your unique health needs without any obligation to enroll.

 We do the shopping.
 You do the saving.